 If you are painting a magazine make sure you mask off the top of the magazine where the magazine would meet the bolt carrier group.
 Any paint on that part of the magazine will rub off and get into the firearm.

 Paint the firearm and accessories in a well ventilated area.
-If you do this outside do it on a day where the wind is calm.
+If you paint outside make sure it is on a day with calm wind.
 It's a good idea to do a test run on a piece of cardboard.
 First apply your base color.
-In this case I choose a sand color.
+In this case I chose a sand color.
 Once that coat is dry you can paint an additional color in a random camo pattern by using some local foliage as a stencil.
 It's best to hang the rifle or accessory you are painting from something.
 If that isn't an option use a piece of cardboard and paint one side at a time.